Home / Whites and Sulphurs (Pieridae) / Orange-tip (Anthocharis cardamines)

 Quick Facts

-Distribution Throughout Europe and temperate regions of Asia to China
+Distribution Found throughout Europe and the temperate regions of Asia, extending to China.

-Habitat Bright, sunlit but marshy meadows, woodlands, forest edges, hedgerows and the banks of streams and rivers, but readily visit gardens
+Habitat Prefers bright, sunlit but marshy meadows, woodlands, forest edges, hedgerows, and stream banks, but also frequents gardens.

-Host plants Primary food plants are Cuckooflower (Cardamine pratensis) and Garlic Mustard (Alliaria petiolata)
+Host Plants Cuckooflower (Cardamine pratensis) and Garlic Mustard (Alliaria petiolata) serve as primary food sources.

 Did You Know?